jeffaudi/playground-plums/docs/source/content/plot/descriptor.rst

 A |Descriptor| is made of 3 parts:

-* An :meth:`~plums.plot.descriptor.Descriptor.update` method which updates internal values given a collection of |RecordCollection|.
+* An :meth:`~playground_plums.plot.descriptor.Descriptor.update` method which updates internal values given a collection of |RecordCollection|.
-* A :meth:`~plums.plot.descriptor.Descriptor.compute` method which writes special *description* properties on
+* A :meth:`~playground_plums.plot.descriptor.Descriptor.compute` method which writes special *description* properties on
   |Record| in a collection of |RecordCollection| according to the previously accumulated internal values.
-* A :meth:`~plums.plot.descriptor.Descriptor.__descriptor__` attribute which exposes pointers on how to decode the written out *description* properties.
+* A :meth:`~playground_plums.plot.descriptor.Descriptor.__descriptor__` attribute which exposes pointers on how to decode the written out *description* properties.

 There are 2 types of descriptor: